Ryan, Trump Meet As More Republicans Defect From Health Care Bill

 The Republican health care plan is on life support.

-House Speaker Paul Ryan headed to the White House Friday afternoon to brief President Trump on the bill's status amid key GOP defections Friday afternoon.
+House Speaker Paul Ryan headed to the White House Friday afternoon to brief President Trump on the bill's status amid key GOP defections.

-A defeat of their plan, the American Health Care Act, would be devastating to the GOP.
-The party has vowed repeatedly over the past eight years that they would repeal and replace the Affordable Care Act, also known as Obamacare.
-An inability to do that, with control of the House, Senate and White House, would hurt their image as a party that can govern.
+A defeat of its plan, the American Health Care Act, would be devastating to the GOP.
+The party has vowed repeatedly over the past eight years that it would repeal and replace the Affordable Care Act, also known as Obamacare.
+An inability to do that, with control of the House, Senate and White House, would hurt its image as a party that can govern.

 The risks are high for President Trump as well.
 He has hyped a brand of someone able to strike the best deals.
 Being unable to get this through, after giving an ultimatum to congressional Republicans Thursday, will raise questions about just how good a deal-maker he is.

-It also endangers Trump's and the GOP's agenda and casts a cloud over the legislative path forward after an election waged almost entirely as the antithesis to a progressive agenda enacted by former President Obama, Trump's predecessor.
+It also endangers Trump's and the GOP's agenda and casts a cloud over the legislative path forward after an election waged almost entirely as the antithesis to a progressive agenda enacted by former President Barack Obama, Trump's predecessor.

-The vote is still scheduled for late Friday afternoon or early evening, but indications are that while Republican leadership is close, they still don't quite have the votes.
+The vote is still scheduled for late Friday afternoon or early evening, but indications are that while Republican leadership is close, it still doesn't quite have the votes.
 And if the votes aren't there, even more Republicans could begin to defect, not wanting to have a tough vote hanging over them if the bill is doomed anyway.

-Vice President Pence, who canceled a trip out of Washington, is hoping to make one last sale in a meeting with the roughly 40-member, hard-line conservative Freedom Caucus, which so far has refused to budge from their ideological objections against the bill.
+Vice President Pence, who canceled a trip out of Washington, is hoping to make one last sale in a meeting with the roughly 40-member, hard-line conservative Freedom Caucus, which so far has refused to budge from its ideological objections to the bill.

-In an attempt to win them over, an amendment was added to the bill late Wednesday night, cutting "essential health benefits," or benefit requirements that insurance companies must cover.
-The Freedom Caucus wants to see premiums come down and believe cutting benefits is the way to do that.
+In an attempt to win the caucus over, an amendment was added to the bill late Wednesday night, cutting essential health benefits, 10 types of medical care that insurance companies are required to cover.
+The Freedom Caucus wants to see premiums come down and believes cutting benefits is the way to do that.

 But that has had an effect on moderates.
 For example, Rep. Barbara Comstock, R-Va., who represents a swing district in the D.C. suburbs, said she wouldn't back the bill, joining more moderate Republicans who are top 2018 Democratic targets who don't want to take a tough vote that might come back to bite them during the midterms.